greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-basics.html.md

 - A generated column cannot be used as a distribution key.
 - A generated column cannot be part of a partition key.
 - While you can specify a generated column in a partitioned table, you cannot specify one in child table partitions.
-- The Pivotal Query Optimizer (GPORCA) does not support planning or optimizing queries that specify a generated column.

 - For inheritance: